matthiasbeyer/cargo-changelog/README.md

 Here's how they work individually:

-### cargo changelog new
+### cargo changelog add

-`cargo changelog new` generates a new changelog file in the unreleased changelog directory.
+`cargo changelog add` generates a new changelog file in the unreleased changelog directory.
 Per default that is `.changelogs/unreleased`.
 If interactive mode is enabled, which it is per-default, then you will be prompted to fill in the fields of the changelog as well as a larger free-form